NCSU-Libraries/Introduction-to-Machine-Learning/chapter1.md

 - Post-Process (Visualize, Evaluate, Improve Model & Present)

 The first two steps are typical for any analysis involving data.
-Creating a model is a critical part of the machine's studies.
+Creating a model is a critical part of machine learning.

 A model is an artifact or a formula created by the process of learning from previous data.
 When you plug in historical data into a machine learning algorithm, you get a model.